Rupert Bruce-Mitford: Early life and background

 Rupert Leo Scott Bruce-Mitford was born on 14 June 1914 at 1 Deerhurst Road, Streatham, London.
-Following Terence, Vidal and Alaric (Alex), he was the fourth of four sons born to Charles Eustace and Beatrice Jean Bruce-Mitford; a daughter did not survive.
+Following Terence, Vidal and Alaric (Alec), he was the fourth of four sons born to Charles Eustace and Beatrice Jean Bruce-Mitford; a daughter did not survive.
 Family tradition has it that Rupert's brothers were responsible for his given names, selecting them from their reading: Rupert from Anthony Hope's Rupert of Hentzau, Leo from Rider Haggard's She, and Scott from either Robert Falcon Scott's diary, or his "Message to England".
-(Note: Per Bruce-Mitford's obituary, he "always considered himself lucky not to have been named after Rudolf Rassendyll, the English gentleman hero of" Rupert of Hentzau.)
+(Note: Per Bruce-Mitford's obituary, he "always considered himself lucky not to have been named after Rudolf Rassendyll, the English gentleman hero of [Rupert of Hentzau]".)

-Bruce-Mitford's paternal great-grandparents, George and Elizabeth Beer, sailed to the Godavari River Delta in India to work as missionaries in 1836; "poor unordained Baptist missionaries" when they left, in the words of Anthony Norris Groves, they went on, according to Groves's biographer, to "stand amongst the most tenacious Christian workers of all time".
-Their two sons, John William and Charles Henry, continued the calling, while their two daughters married school teachers in the area.
+Bruce-Mitford's paternal great-grandparents, George and Elizabeth Beer, sailed to the Godavari River Delta in India to work as Baptist missionaries in 1836; poor and unordained when they left, they went on, according to Anthony Norris Groves's biographer, to "stand amongst the most tenacious Christian workers of all time".
+Their two sons, John William and Charles Henry, continued the calling, while their two daughters married schoolteachers in the area.
 In 1866 John Beer married Margaret Anne Midford, the daughter of an English family living in Machilipatnam.
 They had five children, including in 1871 Herbert Leonard and in 1875 Eustace, Rupert Bruce-Mitford's father.
 The family returned to Devon in 1884, when John Beer fell ill.
 He died shortly after arrival; his wife returned to India, but died there four years later.
-Eustace Beer, Rupert Bruce-Mitford later wrote, was "himself twice orphaned while still a small boy".
+Eustace Beer, Rupert Bruce-Mitford would later write, was thereby "himself twice orphaned while still a small boy".
 By 1891 he was in England, having either returned or never left following his father's death.
-After studying in Exeter he taught English and Classics at Blackburn Grammar School, but then sailed from Genoa in 1901 to teach at the "School for European Boys" founded by his brother Herbert in Weihaiwei, China.
-He left less than nine months later, however, departing to Japan.
-As Rupert Bruce-Mitford later wrote, he departed "with ambitions to set up his own school, and devise its curriculum and ethos according to his own ideas".
+After studying in Exeter he taught English and Classics at Blackburn Grammar School, but then sailed from Genoa in 1901 to teach at the Weihaiwei School in China, an institution for European boys founded by his brother Herbert.
+He left less than nine months later for Japan, intending to establish his own school there with a curriculum and ethos reflecting his own ideas.